clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 ### Performance Consideration: Preventing Stale State and Props

-In complex web applications we may use modal dialogs for enabling a user to complete arbitrary and sometimes complex tasks such as filling out a long form, uploading and maybe editing an image, adding pins to a map, etc. After completing such a task (or abandoning it) our Modal component will be closed and the dialog's `open` property is set to `false`.
+In complex web applications we may use modal dialogs for enabling a user to complete arbitrary and sometimes complex tasks such as filling out a long form, uploading and maybe editing an image, adding pins to a map, etc. After completing such a task (or abandoning it) our `ModalDialog` component will be closed and the dialog's `open` property is set to `false`.
 When this happens only the dialog's CSS `display` property is updated to `none`.
-This does not unmount our Modal component from React's component tree, nor does it remove the dialog element from the DOM.
-The risk here is that React will hold onto any local state, effects, etc. that our `Modal`'s children are using when the Modal is closed.
+This does not unmount our `ModalDialog` component from React's component tree, nor does it remove the dialog element from the DOM.
+The risk here is that React will hold onto any local state, effects, etc. that our `ModalDialog`'s children are using when the Modal is closed.

-If we're not careful, when re-opened, our Modal component could present the user interface in a state that isn't accurately reflecting what the user should see, due to the stale state or props.
-Additionally, our app could end up unnecessarily using device memory when it doesn't need to if the `Modal`'s children components are doing something complex or CPU heavy.
+If we're not careful, when re-opened, our `ModalDialog` component could present the user interface in a state that isn't accurately reflecting what the user should see, due to the stale state or props.
+Additionally, our app could end up unnecessarily using device memory when it doesn't need to if the `ModalDialog`'s children components are doing something complex or CPU heavy.

-It would be very helpful for the consumers of our `Modal` component to ensure the Modal component is capable of cleaning up after itself when it is hidden.
+It would be very helpful for the consumers of our `ModalDialog` component to ensure the `ModalDialog` component is capable of cleaning up after itself when it is hidden.
 Or at least provide the consumer with a clear method of handling any clean up.

 #### Solving preventing the Modal from holding onto stale state

-There are a few different ways to handle preventing the Modal component's children from holding onto stale state:
+There are a few different ways to handle preventing the `ModalDialog` component's children from holding onto stale state:

 1. We could add an optional prop that is a callback function to run on the dialog's "close" event.
-This would allow the consumer of our `Modal` component to run any clean up tasks like resetting state or pausing or quitting operations that may be memory intensive.
-One potential downside of this approach requires the consumer of our Modal component to remember to do their clean-up work in the Modal's `props.onClose` callback function.
+This would allow the consumer of our `ModalDialog` component to run any clean up tasks like resetting state or pausing or quitting operations that may be memory intensive.
+One potential downside of this approach requires the consumer of our `ModalDialog` component to remember to do their clean-up work in the Modal's `props.onClose` callback function.

-2. We could wrap the `Modal` in a helper component, and pass it a [special `key` prop](https://react.dev/learn/rendering-lists#why-does-react-need-keys) of a different value when opened and closed to force it to unmount and remount each time it is closed and opened.
+2. We could wrap the `ModalDialog` in a helper component, and pass it a [special `key` prop](https://react.dev/learn/rendering-lists#why-does-react-need-keys) of a different value when opened and closed to force it to unmount and remount each time it is closed and opened.
 When a component is unmounted, React will remove any state that is local to that component.
 However, force unmounting the Modal might not be desirable to do all the time.
 Generally it is considered more performant to let React reconcile DOM changes rather than forcing the remounting of parts of the component tree.

 3. Another way to remount the Modal from the React component tree (and the dialog from the DOM) when it is closed would be by wrapping the Modal in a helper component, and adding a conditional that returns the Modal when `isOpen` is `true` and `undefined` when `isOpen` is `false`.
 This approach would have the same pitfalls as the previous method using the `key` prop.

-Which method you choose depends on the context you are using the `Modal` in as well as other factors such as whether you would like to animate the Modal's transition between its visible and hidden states.
-No matter how we solve this issue, **_it's extremely important to take care that we do not break focus management._** When the `Modal` is closed using the keyboard, focus should return to the trigger that opened it, if one exists, or to a sensible part of the page as to not disorient or frustrate user's who are operating our page or app using the keyboard and/or assistive technology.
+Which method you choose depends on the context you are using the `ModalDialog` in as well as other factors such as whether you would like to animate the Modal's transition between its visible and hidden states.
+No matter how we solve this issue, **_it's extremely important to take care that we do not break focus management._** When the `ModalDialog` is closed using the keyboard, focus should return to the trigger that opened it, if one exists, or to a sensible part of the page as to not disorient or frustrate user's who are operating our page or app using the keyboard and/or assistive technology.

 First we'll add a function prop for the `onClose` event to run any desired clean-up tasks when the modal is closed.
 This is fairly straightforward to implement and could help consumers of our Modal in certain situations.

-Our Modal component props will now look as follows:
+Our `ModalDialog` component's props will now look as follows:

 ```ts
 export type ModalDialogProps = PropsWithChildren &